 Risks of Chase Strategy

-There are a few risks associated with using the chase production strategy:
+There are a few risks associated with using the chase strategy:

 - Variations in the market – If there is a sudden change in the market, your production levels may not be able to meet customer demand.

-- Changes in order – If customers change their orders last minute, your production levels may not be able to meet customer demand.
+- Changes in order – If customers change their orders at the last minute, your production levels may not be able to meet customer demand.

-- High inventory levels – If you produce too much product, you will end up with high inventory levels and excess products that you may not be able to sell.
+- High inventory levels – If you produce too many products, you will have high inventory levels and excess products that you may be unable to sell.

 - Wrong estimation of market demand – If you underestimate the market demand, you may not be able to meet customer demand.
 If you overestimate the market demand, you may have excess inventory you cannot sell.

 Chase Production Strategy Example

 Next month, they will adjust production as needed to match customer demand.
 If demand increases, they increase production.
 If demand decreases, they decrease production.
 This way, they can avoid stock-outs and always have enough hats to meet customer demand.

 Advantages of Chase Production Strategy